Tillamook Coast Life Blog

 Tillamook Coast visitors and residents have the Oregon Legislature—including Pacific City resident and former Oregon Representative Paul Hanneman, 81, to thank.

-Oregonians’ official freedom to their coast dates back to 1913 when Oregon Governor Oswald West signed a decree making the wet sand on Oregon’s beaches a public highway.
+Oregonians’ official freedom to their coast dates back to 1913 when Oregon Governor Oswald West (who today has a park named after him) signed a decree making the wet sand on Oregon’s beaches a public highway.

 In the 1960’s, large businesses began pushing to purchase and privatize the dry sand area of Oregon’s beaches.
 By that time Oregonians, however, staunchly and fiercely valued their public outdoor playgrounds.
 Consequently momentum to keep Oregon’s beaches open for public use became the center stage topic in the Oregon legislature in 1967.